MarsBased/marsbased-website-old/_posts/2013-09-20-cookin-recipes-want.markdown

 ---
 layout: post
-title:  "Cookin.me: where all your recipes want to be!"
+title:  "Cookin.me: Where All Your Recipes Want to Be!"
 date:   2013-09-20 15:21:00
 author: alex
-categories: MarsBased Startup Blog Cookin.me
+categories: MarsBased Startup Blog Cookin.me ProductDevelopment Startups
 ---

 *Captain's log, stardate {{page.date | martian_date}}*

-So some of you want to know what's going on in the MarsBased headquarters, right?
+Some of you want to know what's going on in the MarsBased headquarters, right?
 We can not reveal much, but we can tell you we're indeed *cookin'* something!

 Let us introduce you to "Cookin.me".
 Cookin.me is our soon-to-be first product, consisting in a web application for managing cooking recipes.